- Central government debt is SEK 1,321 billion (2016-03-31).

 The Government sets overall guidelines for how the central government debt is to be managed.
 The Debt Office has the task of managing the central government debt at the lowest possible interest costs while at the same time taking into account the risks in the debt.

-The Swedish parliament, the Riksdag, carries out an annual evaluation of the Government’s guidelines and how well the Debt Office has managed the central government debt.
+The Swedish parliament, the Riksdag, carries out an evaluation of the Government’s guidelines and how well the Debt Office has managed the central government debt.